Skip Navigation

 • Edward Portillo, PharmD'14, assistant professor, School of Pharmacy

-Explore the world of pharmacy — visit several interactive stations and get your passport stamped as you learn about the role of pharmacists and the science behind helping people live better, healthier lives.
+Explore the world of pharmacy — visit several interactive stations as you learn about the role of pharmacists and the science behind helping people live better, healthier lives.
 You’ll also discover how to identify certain medications, how custom medication is made, how best to communicate with patients, and how to prepare and distribute medicines safely.
 Plus, enjoy the chance to make your own candy gummy bears — that you can eat — and take home your own lab coat.

 Anticipated Activities: